-PALARIS (unpublished data 2019) estimated nationwide mangrove extent (Figure I57a) to be steady at ~ 50 km2.
+PALARIS (unpublished data 2019) estimated nationwide mangrove extent (Figure 157a) to be steady at $\sim$ 50 km.
 However, there are problems with the shapefiles in the GIS data, which do not align with soil layers (Kitalong, pers. comm.
 2019).
-For instance, 2016 and 2017 GIS data indicated a loss of over 2 km2 of mangrove in Ngatpang, but this is not visible on the ground (Colin, pers. comm.
+For instance, 2016 and 2017 GIS data indicated a loss of over 2 km of mangrove in Ngatpang, but this is not visible on the ground (Colin, pers. comm.
 2019), or visible using historic imagery on Google Earth, and may be an issue with classifications.
 Thus it is not possible to determine a nationwide trend.